Akaizoku/rp-deploy/README.md

 5. Place the license file (if any) in the directory `res\license`;
 6. Place the patches (if any) in the directory `res\patch`;
 7. Run the `Deploy-WildFly.ps1` script located with the appropriate parameter for the action to execute:
-    -   clean-up
-    -   extract
-    -   install
-    -   uninstall
-    -   deploy
-    -   undeploy
+    -   backup:     Take a backup of the RiskPro database
+    -   clean-up:   Clean-up RiskPro application files
-    -   package
+    -   configure:  Configure RiskPro
+    -   deploy:     Deploy RiskPro web-application
+    -   extract:    Extract RiskPro distribution files
-    -   configure
+    -   install:    Install and configure RiskPro
-    -   test
+    -   package:    Generate RiskPro web-application (WAR file)
-    -   backup
+    -   restore:    Restore backup of the RiskPro database
+    -   show:       Display configuration
+    -   undeploy:   Un-deploy RiskPro web-application
+    -   uninstall:  Uninstall RiskPro
-    -   restore
+    -   upgrade:    Upgrade RiskPro
 8. Check the logs

 ## Configuration